Lancetnik/FastDepends/docs/docs/alternatives.md

 # Some more featured DI python libraries

+`FastDepend` is a very little toolkit to achieve one point: provide you oppotunity to use **FastAPI** `Depends` and typecasting everywhere.

+Sometimes, more complex tools are required.
+In this cases I can reccomend you to take a look for the following projects

 ## [DI](https://adriangb.com/di/)

 `di` is a modern dependency injection toolkit, modeled around the simplicity of FastAPI's